How To Make A Decorative Faux Window

 The Finished Faux Window

-At left you see a finished faux window, with crafted frame and decorator
+Above you see a finished faux window, with crafted frame and decorator

 cloth scenery.
 The original cork board frame and the wood strips have been